 A: That can depend on a lot of factors.
-A table lamp is much lighter and more compact, allowing you to move it around.
-However, unlike a floor lamp, a table lamp cannot stand on its own without a table.
+Table lamps is much lighter and more compact, allowing you to move it around.
+However, unlike floor lamps, table lamps cannot stand on their own without a table.

 Q: Are floor lamps energy-efficient?

-A: Yes, as long as you use an efficient light bulb, a floor lamp can be a very efficient light source.
+A: Yes, as long as you use an efficient light bulb, floor lamps can be very efficient light sources.